Jean Galea

 You need to know where you stand at all times:

-- to keep track of your overall investment
+• to keep track of your overall investment

-- to be prepared when tax time comes along
+• to be prepared when tax time comes along

 Here are my favorite portfolio tracking and tax preparation tools.

-CoinTracker is the most complete portfolio tracker on the market.
+CoinTracking is the most complete portfolio tracker on the market.
 They have automatic import from exchanges built-in, and the interface is very clean.
 Their support is fantastic, and best of all, everything is free for those with few transactions.
 This is the system I would have built if I had to build a tracker myself.

-See also: My detailed review of Cointracker
+See also: My detailed review of Cointracking

-Of course, CoinTracker also calculates crypto taxes every year for you.
+Of course, CoinTracking also calculates crypto taxes every year for you.
 Given that it’s still so hard to find competent accountants who understand crypto (plus it would be very expensive), it’s well worth it to pay for a tool like this that prepares everything for you.
 At any point, you can review your tax summary, and download the reports you need to file your taxes.
-Cointracker is seamlessly integrated with TurboTax and your accountant’s software.
+CoinTracking is seamlessly integrated with TurboTax and your accountant’s software.
 Full support is offered in US, UK, Canada, Australia, and partial support for every other country.
-They are adding full support for other countries too, so check out the CoinTracker site for the latest list.
+They are adding full support for other countries too, so check out the site for the latest list.

 You can not only connect it to your exchanges to pull in all the data about trades you’ve made, but you can also mark transfers to your Ledger Nano or other cold wallets so that they are not deducted from your overall balance.

-In terms of exchanges, they practically support every exchange out there, including my favorites Coinbase and Binance.
+In terms of exchanges, they practically support every exchange out there, including my favorites Binance and Binance.
 You can import your data automatically via API or upload a CSV of all your trades.
 Cointracker uses read-only access to your exchange accounts to protect your funds.
 That is very very important as it means that Cointracker will never have any permission to operate with your crypto.

 Koinly